george-hawkins/mjx-donkey-car/README.md

 ArduPilot on cheap FC
 ---------------------

+Remember smoke stopper and other hints from the FPV world.

 See, Painless360's [video](https://www.youtube.com/watch?v=XWv7aG7z22o) - covers flashing ArduPilot and usings servos.

+That's video is part of [series](https://www.youtube.com/playlist?list=PLYsWjANuAm4rDDJ3VmMzTFsQvhWkRrzsV) that covers the whole ArduPilot setup (including things like telemetry) for a cheap FC.

 The ArduPilot site documents flashing firmware [here](https://ardupilot.org/copter/docs/common-loading-firmware-onto-chibios-only-boards.html) - the page seems very complicated but I think it just boils down to them using the STM32CubeProgrammer to do the flashing rather than Betaflight or iNav.